 How do I get involved?

 There is a significant amount of work involved and additional help from the community will at times be required.
-If you are willing to assist in any way, then please contact Michele Harding (email@example.com) or Derek Troughton (firstname.lastname@example.org)
+If you would like to get involved, then please contact your village rep or Michele Harding (firstname.lastname@example.org) or Derek Troughton (email@example.com)